rodriguezsantiagod11-cyber/data-analytics-proyectos/03-PowerBI-Business-Analysis/README.md

 ## Analysis Process

+- Extracted and cleaned the dataset using SQL.
-- Prepared and transformed data using Power Query.
+- Performed additional data transformation using Power Query.
-- Modeled the data for analysis.
+- Loaded the cleaned dataset into Power BI.
-- Built interactive dashboards to analyze key performance indicators.
+- Built an interactive dashboard to analyze key business metrics.
+- Created visualizations to identify trends and performance indicators.

 ## Key Insights